 - Projects / Research

 - news & events

 The membership of the Board consists of twelve members and a Chairperson.
-The Director of NIST approves membership appointments and appoints the Chairperson.
+The Secretary of Commerce appoints the Chairperson, and the Director of NIST will appoint all Board members.
 The Board meets quarterly throughout the year and all meetings are open to the public.
 The Board invites public comments on its activities and the objectives the Board should undertake.
 Comments can be directed to Matthew Scholl.

 For further information on the activities of the Board, Matthew Scholl.